trendever/ajaxor/README.md

 	})
   ```

+4) When using collection_edit edit control, specify .Resource field (your _added to qor_ and probably invisible resource) in .Meta explitly.

-4) Ajax selects should now replace default ones
+5) Ajax selects should now replace default ones

 ## Current issues

 * Does not use standard material-design theme.
-* I don't like binding the routes to every resource.
-Maybe I should context manually?
-* Subresource fix

 ## License